 5.0 Dealing the Game

-5.1 Each roulette terminal must incorporate a mechanism for displaying the point at which no more wagers will be accepted and, following that point, the roulette terminal must not accept a wager or change or withdrawal of a wager.
+5.1 Each Roulette Terminal must incorporate a mechanism for displaying the point at which no more wagers will be accepted and, following that point, the Roulette Terminal must not accept a wager or change or withdrawal of a wager.

 5.2 Where players are offered the option of placing wagers on the table layout, section 4 of Division 8 of these rules shall apply.

-5.3 Where wagers may only be placed through roulette terminals, rules 4.1, 4.2, 4.6 and 4.7 of Division 8 of these rules shall apply.
+5.3 Where wagers may only be placed through Roulette Terminals, rules 4.1, 4.2, 4.6 and 4.7 of Division 8 of these rules shall apply.

 Following determination of the outcome of a spin:

-the dealer or game supervisor shall enter the outcome manually into the game system, unless the system is programmed to record it automatically; and
+the dealer or game supervisor shall enter the outcome manually into the Game System, unless the system is programmed to record it automatically; and

-the game system shall:
+the Game System shall:

 record the outcome,

-display the outcome on each active roulette terminal, and
+display the outcome on each active Roulette Terminal, and

-in respect of the wager or wagers placed on a roulette terminal:
+in respect of the wager or wagers placed on a Roulette Terminal:

 if an amount has been won, automatically calculate and display the amount, and